Blade shearing: Equipment

 Blade shears are similar to scissors, and although most have the hinge at the back of the shears rather than the center, some still have the hinge in the center, e.g. Jakoti shears.
+More recent design improvements using a acetal bearing system fitted with superior wear resistant tool steel blades has greatly increased the longevity of the shears.
 Conventional blade shears can come with a single bow, double bows or inverse bows.
 Double bow shears are by far the most common as they are the most versatile.
 Single bow shears and inverse bowed shears offer more resistance and are mostly only used for tough shearing sheep.
 They come in varying lengths from about 10 cm (4 inches) to 18.5 cm (7.25 inches).

-Most blade shears can be used straight from the factory but they usually give a rough cut and most people would not be able to shear for very long before wearing out their hand.
+Most blade shears can be used straight from the factory.
+Traditional style shears on the other hand will give usually give a very rough cut and most people would not be able to shear for very long before wearing out their hand.
 Most blade shearers will either spend time 'doing up' their shears or buy already done up shears from other shearers.
 The process of doing up shears can take a couple of hours and consists of five main parts: